Kitchener–Waterloo Symphony: History

-Edwin Outwater began his term as Music Director in 2007.
+Edwin Outwater began his term as music director in 2007.
 New programming initiatives during his tenure have included the 'Intersections' series, and collaborations with composers Mason Bates, Gabriela Lena Frank, Nicole Lizeé and Nico Muhly, authors Daniel Handler and Daniel Levitin, and rock musicians Dan Deacon and Richard Reed Parry.
 In February 2014, the KWS announced the extension of Outwater's contract to 2017.
-Outwater is scheduled to conclude his tenure at the end of the 2016-2017 season.
-In March 2017, the KWS announced the appointment of Andrei Feher as its next music director, effective with the 2018-2019 season.
+Outwater is scheduled to conclude his tenure at the end of the 2016–2017 season.
+In March 2017, the KWS announced the appointment of Andrei Feher as its next music director, effective with the 2018–2019 season.

+On 19 September 2023, less than 48 hours before its 2023–2024 season was set to begin, the Kitchener–Waterloo Symphony abruptly canceled all scheduled performances, fueling speculation that the symphony had become insolvent.

+On 21 September 2023, it was announced that the Kitchener–Waterloo Symphony had declared bankruptcy and had ceased all future operations.
+None of the musicians in the Symphony were informed of the cancellation or the impending bankruptcy of the orchestra.
+The Symphony blamed its demise on the "an unprecedented rise in costs following the global pandemic" and claimed that it would require $2 million in order to proceed with the season.
+Upon the bankruptcy, the entire Board of Directors resigned, and BDO Canada is responsible for the process.
+The surprise cancellation left the musicians jobless in a tight labor market, and no severance pay were offered.

+On 6 June 2024, "a new Board of nine members was elected with a goal of reviving the symphony."

+In October 2024, it was announced that the bankruptcy was "formally annulled by the approval by the Superior Court of Ontario of a proposal made to creditors."
+As a result, the Kitchener–Waterloo Symphony (KWS) has resumed its operations with a series of concerts lined up for the 2024–2025 season.